The Internal Mobility Imperative

 Putting it all together

 In summary, at Encube we feel to make good on the promise of internal mobility and overcome the challenges it has faced thus far in the new era of job-hopping, companies must:

 - Ensure that opportunities are made available to people throughout the organization, rather than making internal mobility merely about workforce intelligence tools used by HR and senior management.
 For this to be sustainable and scalable, companies must rely on automated processes to push opportunities for career development directly to employees.

 - Build dynamic talent profiles through the integration of all useful sources of employee data.
 This means going well beyond manual input of skills and experiences to also include project-verified data from productivity and project management tools, which can—through thoughtful application of artificial intelligence—provide far more accurate and useful intelligence than resumes and other self-reported data sources alone.

 - Think strategically about the integration of internal mobility functions into the daily workflow of your employees.
 Which data sources will provide useful insights into your internal talent?
 In what systems and on what devices will employees prefer to consider new projects and roles, collaborate with colleagues on daily work, seek mentorship outside of their current teams, or seek learning and development options?
 Also, where do HR managers and senior managers currently do their workforce planning and talent acquisition work?

 We built the Encube application and underlying AI engine with these challenges in mind.
 If you’re interested in seeing what Encube can do for you and your employees, please reach out to schedule a demo.

-Encube is a talent management solution that uses artificial intelligence, data science, and a proprietary skills ontology to uncover and unleash skills.
-Encube clients rapidly deploy skills for projects and continually develop skills of growing strategic importance to the company.
+Encube is a project management solution that uses artificial intelligence, data science, and a proprietary skills ontology to rapidly deploy skills for projects and continually develop skills of growing strategic importance to the company.